Skip to content

 How to Get There?

-Option 1 Hire an auto-rickshaw for one day from Old Railway Station Road
+Option 1: Hire an auto-rickshaw for one day from the Old Railway Station Road

-Option 2 Take shared auto-rickshaw from Old Railway Station Road.
+Option 2: Take shared auto-rickshaw from Old Railway Station Road.
 It’s cheap to do this way.
 You are free to explore the villages.
-The cons is a long waiting time for shared auto-rickshaw to next village in the hot sun and dusty highway.
+The con is a long waiting time for a shared auto-rickshaw to the next village in the hot sun and dusty highway.

-Bhujodi village about a kilometer away from the entrance.
+Bhujodi village is about a kilometer away from the entrance.
 Rickshaw is for hire for 50 INR

 Option 3 Catch a local bus toward Ahmedabad and ask the driver to drop you at Bhujodi.